 A two-step decision-making process is employed.
 Portfolio boards that have announced funding in priority areas make the initial decision.
 A recommendation is prepared by the administration, based on the marks awarded in the referee assessments and a portfolio assessment, where relevant.

 When the applications are otherwise considered to be on a par, priority will be given to projects led by women project managers.

 The administration subsequently prepares recommendations for all applications worthy of support that have not already been awarded funding.
 The board, or the decision-making body appointed by the board, then makes a funding decision based on the marks awarded by the referee panels and assessment of thematic and academic breadth (portfolio assessment).

 Notification of funding decisions

-The funding decisions are expected to be announced in December 2021.
+The funding decisions are expected to be announced in December 2021 or in January 2022.

 Please note that the amount announced in the call, both overall and per topic, is an estimate of available funding.
 The final amount of funding granted may therefore deviate somewhat from this estimate.

 The procedures described here are subject to change due to the coronavirus situation.